xNapha/job-assignment-api/README.md

 - GET /jobs/{id} - (id, name, tempId, startDate, endDate)
 - POST /temps - Create a temp
 - GET /temps - List all temps
-- GET /temps?jobId={jobId} - List temps that are available for a job based on the jobs date range -GET /temps/{id} - get temp by id (should also display jobs they've been assigned to)
+- GET /temps?jobId={jobId} - List temps that are available for a job based on the jobs date range
+- GET /temps/{id} - get temp by id (should also display jobs they've been assigned to)

 ### Payloads